If you love shopping for fresh organic wholefoods, then why not consider growing your own fresh organic veggies in the comfort of your own home?

 - Brussel Sprouts

 No matter the season, vegetables thrive best in sunny locations and like to be exposed to as much light as possible.
 This can be tricky during the winter months, so be sure to set up your veggie garden or container in the sunniest location available in your home.
-If you’re living in an apartment, this will most likely be outside on your decking.
+If you’re growing your vegetables inside your apartment then this will most likely be outside on your decking.